gabrielbribeiroo/gabrielbribeiroo/README.md

 ⚡About me:

 - 🔭 Computer Science Undergraduate at UFPB
-- 🌱 Interested in Software Engineering and AI
+- 🌱 Interested in Software Engineering, AI and Startups
 - 📩 Contact: gabrielbroliveira@gmail.com